replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Prefer using centralized state from contexts over local component state when data is shared
 - Files and workspace data come from Centrifugo real-time updates - don't maintain duplicate state
-- Explorer follows new files automatically - selects most recently added file
+- Explorer follows new files automatically:
+  - Selects most recently added or modified file
+  - Tracks both workspace files and chart files
+  - Updates selection on both new files and content changes
 - Files have composite identity (id, revision_number) - maintain consistent IDs across revisions
 - Use filePath property name to match backend naming convention
 - Files are represented by WorkspaceFile interface, not DOM File type